kkwon39/devise_omniauth/README.md

      https://developer.twitter.com
      https://github.com/settings/application

-* 9: Keep in mind that emails have to be unique per user, meaning if a user has logged in with one of the sns services already, he can't log in same email using another sns service
+* 9: Keep in mind that emails have to be unique per user, meaning if a user has logged in with one of the sns services already, he can't log in with the same email using another sns service

 * omniauth:
   facebook: